-The students also give feedback on the courses and their teachers which is studied by the Faculty.
+Students also give feedback on the courses and their teachers which is assessed by the Faculty with follow-up action taken if deemed necessary.

-6. Contribution by the Judiciary and the Professions
+5. Contribution by the Judiciary and the Professions

 We are also very fortunate to have the support of members of the judiciary and senior practitioners.
-By way of example, in our Trial Advocacy course in May 2020 we staged a demonstration of a trial held before a magistrate, in Cantonese.
+By way of example, in our Trial Advocacy course in May 2021 we staged a demonstration of a trial held before a magistrate, in Cantonese.
 This involved a Magistrate (a CUHK LAW alumna) and members of the Bar (also CUHK LAW alumni) acting as the advocates.